NICK HUGHES INTERVIEW BY JEFF BLOOVMAN OF PRACTICALLY TACTICAL & ARMED DYNAMICS

 Some professionals differentiate between techniques as hard skills and soft skills.
 What does this mean, and which is more important?

-Hard skills, as far as I’m concerned, are the actual techniques of fighting.
+As far as I’m concerned, hard skills are the actual fighting techniques.
 Headbutts, elbows, knees, fists, and boots are all examples.
 Soft skills, on the other hand, are things like knowing how bad guys pick their victims, how they conduct themselves during the commission of a crime, how your body prepares itself to fight, what’s the psychological aftermath of human conflict, and how do we deal with it, what is the dreaded OODA loop, and what are the warning signs you’re about to be attacked.
 I think they’re equally important.
 Take the people on the planes on the day of 9/11, for example.
 You could have practiced all the soft skills and situational awareness you knew that day, but it was still going to come down to a fight.
 Fighters would be well served in learning how to avoid trouble, and naïve people who wheel out the “I can talk my way out of anything” drivel need to learn how to fight.

 Who should read this book?

-The target is anyone who’s concerned about human conflict and/or dealing with violent criminals wherever they may encounter them.
-A lot of people are waking up to the fact that their personal defense isn’t going to come down to the police but to themselves.
-What’s the old saying, “when seconds count, the police are only moments away.”
-A lot of that I think, is due to the proliferation of cameras now that are showing people with no real understanding or experience with violence just how sudden and brutal it can be and that nobody is coming to help you when it happens.
+The target is anyone concerned about human conflict and/or dealing with violent criminals wherever they encounter them.
+Many people are waking up to the fact that their personal defense isn’t going to come down to the police but to themselves.
+What’s the old saying, “When seconds count, the police are only moments away.”
+A lot of that, I think, is due to the proliferation of cameras now that are showing people with no real understanding or experience with violence just how sudden and brutal it can be and that nobody is coming to help you when it happens.

 You’ve learned many invaluable lessons through fighting that you now choose to pass on to others.
 What drives you to take on this massive responsibility?